patrickkunka/mixitup-pagination/README.md

 ### Uses

-- Increase usability of and reduce excessive scrolling when dealing with large datasets
+- Increase usability and reduce excessive scrolling when dealing with large datasets
-- Provide visual feedback about the content to users as they filter and sort
+- Provide visual feedback about content to users as they filter and sort

 ### Limitations